Major smartphone manufacturer LG exits business

 LG Electronics Inc. (LG) is shutting its mobile business unit to focus on other sectors, the company announced in a release on Monday.
-Despite being the third-largest manufacturer globally, the company decided to exit the sector after losing around $4.5 billion in the last couple of years.
+Despite once being the third-largest manufacturer globally, the company decided to exit the sector after losing around $4.5 billion in the last couple of years.

 In its statement, LG said it was exiting the “incredibly competitive” smartphone sector “to focus resources in growth areas such as electric vehicle components, connected devices, smart homes, robotics, artificial intelligence and business-to-business solutions, as well as platforms and services.”
 In India, the company’s market share has dwindled to 0.30% in 2020.